Books About Miniature Lamps and About Other Antique Lighting

 Classic Lanterns by Dennis Pearson,

-other smaller lanterns have found their way into the miniature lamp books,
+lanterns or other smaller lanterns have found their way into the

 |